 Eating more food than your body needs can make you overweight or obese.
-You can gain weight if you eat foods high in fat and sugar or drink sugary drinks.
+If you eat foods that are high in fat and sugar or drink sugary drinks, you can gain weight.
 Getting little exercise and having sleep problems can also cause you to gain weight.

 Being overweight or obese can lead to diabetes, high blood pressure, high cholesterol, stroke, heart disease, sleep apnea (problems with breathing during sleep), and even cancer.
 Obesity can also make breathing worse and cause more arthritis pain and problems with walking.

-Talk to your healthcare professional about losing weight and improving your fitness and quality of life.
+Talk to your healthcare provider about ways to lose weight and improve your fitness and quality of life.
 Some ways to lose weight include: